Bongeka Gamede

-Bongeka S'mangele Gamede (born 22 May 1999) is a South African soccer player who plays as a defender for Elitedivisionen club FC Nordsjælland and the South Africa women's national team.
+Bongeka S'mangele Gamede (born 22 May 1999) is a South African soccer player who plays as a defender for Danish A-Liga club FC Nordsjælland and the South Africa women's national team.

-She was part of the national team when they won their maiden continental title at the 2022 Women's Africa Cup of Nations.
+Gamede was part of the national team when they won their maiden continental title at the 2022 Women's Africa Cup of Nations.

-Gamede was part of the University of the Western Cape team when they became the first university to win the COSAFA Women's Champions League and qualify for the CAF Women's Champions League.
+Gamede was part of the University of the Western Cape team when they became the first university to win the COSAFA Women's Champions League and qualify for the CAF Champions League.
 She was tied for top goal scorer at the tournament and made it to the Group Stage Best XI as well as the overall Best XI.

 Personal life

 Gamede's home town is Ixopo in KwaZulu-Natal.
 In 2024 she graduated from the University of the Western Cape with a Bachelor of Arts in Tourism.

 College career

 University of Western Cape

 Gamede played for the university while undergoing her studies in Tourism.

 In 2023 she was named 2023 Sportswoman of the Year Winner at the university.

 She scored 3 goals in the 2024 COSAFA Women's Champions League to help the side win their maiden title and qualify for the CAF Women's Champions League.
 She named in the 2024 COSAFA Women's Champions League Best XI.